 - Are in a position to communicate the knowledge gained from the program to colleagues and/or constituents and have access to avenues for disseminating this information;

-- Are able to participate in all components of the four-day program in Washington;
+- Are able to participate in all components of the four-day program in Atlanta;

 - Live in the continental United States.